Alert Source Discuss

 Relation to EIP-7702 “Set EOA account code”

-After EIP-7702 is activated, the discrimination between EOAs and contract accounts using EXTCODESIZE (or HASCODE) has an edge case: Whenever an EOA sets its code to a contract account which does not respond as expected to an onERC721Received (onERC1155Received) callback, transfers to it will revert, despite the recipient being able to interact with the token.
+After EIP-7702 is activated, the discrimination between EOAs and contract accounts using EXTCODESIZE (or EXTCODETYPE) has an edge case: Whenever an EOA sets its code to a contract account which does not respond as expected to an onERC721Received (onERC1155Received) callback, transfers to it will revert, despite the recipient being able to interact with the token.
 This has been deemed unlikely to be a problem, as for the intended real-world uses of EIP-7702, those callbacks will be implemented by designator codes.

 Backwards Compatibility

-HASCODE at 0xe9 can be introduced in a backwards compatible manner into EOFv1 (no bump to version), because 0xe9 has been rejected by EOF validation before FORK_BLKNUM and there are no EOF contracts on-chain with a 0xe9 which would have their behavior altered.
+EXTCODETYPE at 0xe9 can be introduced in a backwards compatible manner into EOFv1 (no bump to version), because 0xe9 has been rejected by EOF validation before FORK_BLKNUM and there are no EOF contracts on-chain with a 0xe9 which would have their behavior altered.

 Security Considerations